vuptran/graph-representation-learning/README.md

 ### Datasets

 Citation network datasets from [Thomas Kipf and Max Welling.
 2016.
-Semi-Supervised Classification with Graph Convolutional Networks.](https://github.com/tkipf/gcn)
+Semi-Supervised Classification with Graph Convolutional Networks](https://github.com/tkipf/gcn):

 * `Cora`, `Citeseer`, `Pubmed`

 Miscellaneous network datasets from [Aditya Krishna Menon and Charles Elkan.
 2011.
-Link Prediction via Matrix Factorization.](http://users.cecs.anu.edu.au/~akmenon/papers/link-prediction/index.html)
+Link Prediction via Matrix Factorization](http://users.cecs.anu.edu.au/~akmenon/papers/link-prediction/index.html):

 * `Protein`, `Metabolic`, `Conflict`, `PowerGrid`

-If you want to use your own dataset, the following are required:
+For custom graph datasets, the following are required:

-* $N \times N$ adjacency matrix ($N$ is the number of nodes) [required for link prediction],
+* N by N adjacency matrix (N is the number of nodes) [required for link prediction],
-* $N \times F$ matrix of node features ($F$ is the number of features per node) [optional for link prediction],
+* N by F matrix of node features (F is the number of features per node) [optional for link prediction],
-* $N \times C$ matrix of one-hot labels ($C$ is the number of classes) [required for node classification].
+* N by C matrix of one-hot label classes (C is the number of classes) [required for node classification].

 For an example of how to prepare the input dataset, take a look at the `load_citation_data()` function in `utils_gcn.py`.